PseudoCho/KeepItAlive/README.md

 8. x and y coordinates of two object types - player clown and deadly objects

 Next: Text(?) based adventure game using jewelrpg pics as canvas backgrounds

+Random poop falls from the sky

+Something like-

+-Draw (along with ctx.canvas) poop images:
+Initialise poop in array
+For i in lengthof(array)
+Draw poop - standardised srcx,srcy,width,height and randomised start x,y and y-5 each frame

+*Do 1 poop first